donchodonev/SoftUni-CSharp-Programming-Basics/readme.md

 # Softuni course: [Programming Basics](https://softuni.bg/trainings/3070/programming-basics-with-c-sharp-november-2020) #1
 # Softuni course: [Programming Basics](https://softuni.bg/trainings/3199/programming-basics-with-csharp-january-2021) #2
-!NB Exercises of the two courses were identical, the one I am enrolled in is the one from Jan 2021 SoftUni C# Programming Basics - Jan 2021: All tasks with their solutions !
+!NB Exercises of the two courses were identical, the one I am enrolled in is the one from Jan 2021 SoftUni C# Programming Basics - Jan 2021: All tasks with their solutions.

 ## Course content